Piemonte Food (25)

 Truffles are especially mysterious and secretive things.
 Whether black or white, do we know really enough to bluff our way through a Piemonte wine book launch.
 The 'Charter of Specific Qualties for the Tuber Magnatum Pico' by the 'Associazione per Il Centro Nazionale Studi Tartufo' in Alba reveals all, and we have a copy.
 Here are a few tips we are happy to share.

-From late December to just before Christmas, the white truffle is king in Alba.
-It commands the attention and money of locals and visitors, who hunger to buy or taste it.
-In the shops, it is displayed under glass and sold by the gram at about € 400-500,00 per one hundred grams.
+From late October to just before Christmas, the white truffle is king in Alba.
+It commands the attention, and money, of locals and visitors who hunger to buy or taste it.
+In the shops, it is displayed under glass and sold by the gram at about € 400-500 per hundred grams.

-To be honest, the truffles these days dont necessarily come from the local woods around the Ferrero Chocolate Factory, but more likely the unspoilt zones of the Monferrato area in the south-eastern part of Piedmont.
+To be honest, the truffles these days don't necessarily come from the local woods around the Ferrero Chocolate Factory, but more likely the unspoilt zones of the Monferrato in the south-eastern part of Piedmont.
+Yet Alba remains, as it always has, the key market for the commercialisation of the product in north Italy.